mfbutner/CanvasHelpers/src/grade_transfer/README.md

 ## Workflow

-- After given the Canvas url, the user's Canvas token, and the path to the CSV file, the program asks user to specify the course, assignment groups, and assignments to which they want the grades to be uploaded.
+1. **Input collection**
+   The user provides:
+   - Canvas URL
+   - Canvas API token
+   - Path to the CSV file

+2. **Course and assignment selection**
+   The program prompts the user to:
+   - Select the course
+   - Choose the assignment group
+   - Select one or more assignments for grade upload

+3. **CSV column identification**
-- Then the program shows the first five rows from the CSV file and asks user to identify what each column represents.
+   The first five rows of the CSV file are displayed.

-- The program first matches students from the CSV file and the Canvas course by their emails and student IDs (SID), then it matches the leftover students who can't be matched previously by their unique full names or last names.
-Next, the program asks user to identify if each name-matched Canvas-CSV student pair is correct.

-- Afterwards the program updates the matched (by emails, SIDs, or verified names) students' grades to Canvas.
-It informs user about the progress of sending each assignment's grade update request to Canvas.
+   The user is asked to identify the meaning of each column (e.g., name, email, SID, grade).

+4. **Student matching**
+   The program attempts to match students from the CSV file with those in the Canvas course:
+   - First by email and student ID (SID)
+   - Then by unique full name or last name (if still unmatched)
+   - The user is prompted to verify each name-based match

+5. **Grade upload**
+   The program updates grades on Canvas for all successfully matched students.
+   Progress is shown as each assignment’s grades are uploaded.

+6. **Unmatched students report**
-- Lastly the program announces the CSV file students (full names, emails, and SID) whose grades are not transferred during this grade upload.
+   At the end, the program lists students from the CSV file whose grades were **not transferred**, showing:
+   - Full names
+   - Emails
+   - Student IDs
 - Please visit [ExternalDocumentation](./ExternalDocumentation) for a more detailed workflow about this program.

 ## Project Status
-The program is functional but it's not in the ideal state.
-More updates will be upcoming.
+Functional and actively used, with room for future UI and logic improvements.

 ## Room for Improvement